Carl Zeiss Jena DDR Sonnor 300mm f4 and the Fuji GFX 50s

 Everything Else –

 My copy has a very tight and easy to adjust aperture ring.
 The focusing ring is smooth and firm.
 Therefore, it is great for small focusing adjustments.
 My version is multicoated signified by the “MC”.
-Consequently, that means this was the most recent verion of the lens.
-This lens came in earlier versions, but it is said that the image quality was the same with all of them.
+Consequently, that means this was the most recent version of the lens.
+This lens came in earlier versions, but it is said that the image quality was the same for all of them.
 The last version just decreased the weight to make it easier to move around with.
 I’m not sure how this one compares to the earlier versions because I have never shot with one of them.

 As with all these vintage lenses, the Jena 300mm is all manual.
 This eliminates these lenses for many people before they even try them.
 For those of us that don’t mind manually focusing and controlling the aperture, this can actually be a joy.
 I use manual focus a lot for my photography, so it does not bother me in the least.
 The focusing throw is long and smooth, and even better than a lot of modern lenses.
 The Jena Sonnar also has another interesting feature.
 The focusing ring is at the end farthest away from the camera.
 More on this later.